 Another example is the project “Plug and Charge“ (PnC) where we help developing a new technology to improve the charging of electric vehicles for consumers.
 The payment process will be stored with security keys and the charging station will communicate independently with the EV.
 In addition, the German Federal Government sponsors our project “Wirkkette Laden” (WKL) (English: charging chain of effects).
 What is more, we have global strategic partnerships and cooperate with:

-European institutions thanks to our CharIN Brussels Office with its Head of Public Affairs, Olivier Paturet
+- European institutions thanks to our CharIN Brussels Office with its Head of Public Affairs, Glenn Cezanne

 Make the flagship brand CharIN your point of reference for all topics around the charging of electric vehicles.